zzhu104/hello-world/README.md

 # hello-world
+My name is Zihao Zhu.
-I'm a student of ASU, I'm trying to learn how to use github.
+I'm a student of ASU, I'm taking CSE 360.